nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Quick Start

-{Give steps to get started quickly}

 1. Ensure that you are running Java 11.
-2. Download the latest version of `Spendvelope` from [here](https://github.com/AY2122S2-CS2113-F12-1/tp/releases/tag/v1.0).
+2. Download the latest version of `Spendvelope` from [here](https://github.com/AY2122S2-CS2113-F12-1/tp/releases/download/v2.0/Spendvelope.jar).
-Place it in a folder of your choice.
+Place it in a folder of your choice, ensure that the folder do not contain any folder named `data`.
 3. Using Cmd Prompt, navigate to the folder where the `jar` file is stored.
 Run `Spendvelope` with `java -jar Spendvelope.jar`.